M17-Project/Codec2-mod/README.md

 Bit-exactness with the reference Codec2 encoder has been verified using identical input signals and byte-for-byte comparison of encoded frames.
 Bit-exactness refers to the encoded bitstream - decoded audio samples may differ from the reference implementation.
-The removal of floating point maths was not a goal here.

 ## Motivation and goals